LuisaE/cs332/README.md

 - thread.c: implement thread_get_priority and thread_set_priority
 - sched.h: added header for yield
 - sched.c: implemented yield
-- user/final folder: all test cases for this lab (?)
+- kernel/sched-test: all test cases for this lab

 ## What aspects of the implementation each test case tests

+To run the tests run make qemu-shed-test and note the print statements

+- simple_priority_sched_test:
-- donation-test:
+- tie_priority_sched_test:
-- priority-simple-test:
+- inversion_priority_sched_test:
-- priority-tie-test:
+- add_higher_thread_test:
-- bad-args: priority should not be set if out of bounds
+- get_set_priority_test: test if the priority of a thread is correctly set

 ## Features or edge cases the test cases do not address